An end is not an end (nor a beginning)

 It’s about continuity.

-God knows how many times I’ve tried to start this blog.
+God knows how many times I’ve tried to “start” this blog.
 Debated which piece should come first.
-Obsessed over the “perfect” entry point, as if stories need grand openings.
+Obsessively hunted for the perfect entry point, as if stories need grand openings, as if you need to earn the right to speak by choosing the most impressive first sentence.

-The truth?
-This could’ve started anywhere.
+The truth is: this could’ve started anywhere.
 On any day.
 With any line.
+It didn’t need a doorway.
+It needed a decision.

-But it started today.
-And today, with all its unresolved thoughts, recycled doubts, half-sipped coffees, and little courage, is the best day I have.
+Today—with its unresolved thoughts, recycled doubts, half-sipped coffees, and small, stubborn courage—is the best day I have.

 Leave a Reply